naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - Troubleshooting is more efficient with a system wide view and correlation between events
 - Events and error codes can be acted on programmability
 - Improving configuration and troubleshooting efficiency reduces OPEX

+#### Assurance
+Assurance can:
+- Ensure devices have a standardized configuration
+- Provide reports on and correct any exceptions
+- Provide correlation between events on different devices
+- Automatically take corrective actions on events and error codes

+#### Which Automation Method to Use

+* There are multiple methods that can be used to automate network management - Python scripts, NETCONF, RESTCONF, Ansible, Puppet; SDN, Cisco DNA center. etc.
+* Not all methods are supported by all devices